Universality in driven open quantum matter: Description of driven open systems: from Lindblad to Keldysh

-The state of a driven open quantum system is specified by its density matrix $\hat{\rho}$, and the dynamics are described by a quantum master equation in Lindblad form~\cite{Lindblad1976, Gorini1976,breuer2002oxford,gardiner2004springer},
+The state of a driven open quantum system is specified by its density matrix $\hat{\rho}$, and the dynamics are described by a quantum master equation in Lindblad form \cite{Lindblad1976, Gorini1976, breuer2002oxford, gardiner2004springer},

 Intrinsic dynamics of the system are captured by the commutator of $\hat{\rho}$ with the system Hamiltonian $\hat{H}$, and the dissipator $\mathcal{D}$ encodes the coupling of the system to external reservoirs.
 The dissipator takes the characteristic Lindblad form, $\mathcal{D} \hat{\rho} = \hat{L} \hat{\rho} \hat{L}^{\dagger} - \frac{1}{2} \left\{ \hat{L}^{\dagger} \hat{L}, \hat{\rho} \right\}$, where $\hat{L}$ is called a Lindblad or quantum jump operator.
 For a many-body system, there are typically several decay channels---e.g., when the system is coupled to several baths.
 Then, the dissipator contains a sum over different types of jump operators.
 The Lindblad form of the dissipator ensures that the time evolution generated by the Liouville superoperator $\mathcal{L}$, which is also known as the Liouvillian or the Lindbladian, is Hermiticity- and trace-preserving, and completely positive.

-The focus of this review is on universal phenomena that emerge at large length scales in driven open quantum many-body systems.
-In addressing this issue, we take the quantum master equation~\eqref{eq:meq} as the microscopic starting point of our analysis.
-For derivations of master equations in the many-body context and a discussion of the relevant approximations, we refer to the literature~\cite{Diehl2008, Pichler2010, hoening2012critical, Marcos2012, Tomadin2012, Caballar2014, Goldstein2018}.
+Derivations of master equations in the many-body context and a discussion of the relevant approximations can be found in Refs.~\cite{Diehl2008, Pichler2010, hoening2012critical, Marcos2012, Tomadin2012, Caballar2014, Goldstein2018}.